Skip to main content

 Statement of Rights

-The new Aged Care Act will include a Statement of Rights, outlining the rights that older people will have when accessing aged care services.
-The rights will help to ensure that older people and their needs are at the centre of the new aged care system.
+The new Aged Care Act includes a Statement of Rights, outlining the rights that older people have when accessing aged care services.
+The rights help to ensure that older people and their needs are at the centre of the new aged care system.

 The Statement of Rights include the right for every individual to have: